Max Unger

 Maxwell McCandless Unger (born April 14, 1986) is an American former professional football player who was a center in the National Football League (NFL) for 10 seasons.
 He played college football for the Oregon Ducks and was selected by the Seattle Seahawks in the second round of the 2009 NFL draft.
 Unger was the starting center for the Seahawks in Super Bowl XLVIII.

 Early life

 Unger was born in Kailua-Kona, Hawaii.
 He attended Hawaii Preparatory Academy in Kamuela, Hawaii, where he was a 2002 second-team all-state offensive honoree.

 Regarded as a three-star recruit by Rivals.com, Unger was listed as the No. 45 offensive guard.
-He chose to attend Oregon over Oregon State.

-Unger's grandfather, Tom E. Unger, wrote a book about his grandfather, Max Schlemmer, titled Max Schlemmer, Hawaii's King of Laysan Island.

 College career

 Unger enrolled in the University of Oregon, where he played for the Oregon Ducks football team from 2005 to 2008.
 While playing for the Ducks, Unger was twice named as a first-team All-Pac-10 selection, and also receiving honorable mention and second-team All-Pac-10 honors.
 He was a first-team All-American in 2008 in recognition of his successful season.
 Unger started on the offensive line in all of his four years with the Ducks.